 Massar Settlers in United States in the 20th Century

-- Ludwig Massar, aged 3, who emigrated to the United States from Edighoun, in 1905
+- Ludwig Massar, aged 3, who immigrated to the United States from Edighoun, in 1905

 - Marguerite Massar, aged 3, who landed in America from Paris, France, in 1905

-- Roy Massar, aged 28, who emigrated to America from London, in 1905
+- Roy Massar, aged 28, who immigrated to America from London, in 1905

 - Emma Massar, aged 7, who settled in America from Edighoun, in 1905

 - Stefan Massar, aged 31, who landed in America from Hungary, in 1910

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Massar (post 1700)

 - Joseph J. Massar, American Democrat politician, Candidate for New York State Assembly from Broome County 1st District, 1958

 - ^ The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, October 22) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html